acode/FunctionScript/README.md

 seamlessly exported as HTTP APIs and defines what the HTTP interface will look like and how it behaves - including type-safety mechanisms.

+FunctionScript is the primary specification underpinning the [Standard Library](https://stdlib.com) API development and integration platform.
-You can start building with FunctionScript **immediately** using [Code on Standard Library](https://code.stdlib.com/?sample=t&filename=functions/__main__.js), right in your web browser.
-You can see a demo of testing the generated API below.
+As such, you can start building with FunctionScript **immediately** using [Code on Standard Library](https://code.stdlib.com/?sample=t&filename=functions/__main__.js), right in your web browser.
+An animated example has been provided below.

-**Note:** *In order to use this tool you must have a registered account on [stdlib.com](https://stdlib.com).*
+**Note:** *In order to use this tool you must have a registered account on [stdlib.com](https://stdlib.com), which are available for free.*

 https://code.stdlib.com/?sample=t&filename=functions/__main__.js